JonathanHolvey/sharepy/readme.md

 # SharePy - Simple SharePoint authentication for Python

 This module will handle authentication for your sharepoint site, allowing you to make straightforward HTTP requests from Python.
-The `get()`, `post()` and `getfile()` methods are wrapped around the commonly used `requests` module, meaning that returned objects are familliar, easy to work with and well documented.
+It extends the commonly used *Requests* module, meaning that returned objects are familliar, easy to work with and well documented.

 ## Initiate a SharePoint session: